Rezmodi7/zenchain-rps-game/README.md

 ---

-## 🧪 Running This Project

-You can run the game locally:

-- Simply open `index.html` in your browser.
-- No server or build tools required.

 > ⚠️ **Do NOT use GitHub Pages from the root directory if you want to avoid rendering it as a static website.**

 To safely preview online, host it in a subfolder or use a local environment.

 ---

-This game was made with ❤️ using the ZenChain Testnet by Rezmodi7 Discord id: @Rezmodiii7
+This game was made with ❤️ using the
+ZenChain Testnet by Rezmodi7

+Discord id:**@Rezmodiii7**